C#/VB.NET: Create a Table in Word

 Worksheet sheet = workbook.Worksheets[0];

-//Save the workbook to another Excel file
+//Save to another Excel file

-workbook.SaveToFile("ApplyFontToCellRange.xlsx", ExcelVersion.Version2016);
+workbook.SaveToFile("GroupRowsAndColumns.xlsx", ExcelVersion.Version2016);

 }